petrogaida/nginx-consul-docker/README.md

 3. Go to root folder and open file *consul_watches_config.js*.
 Add new item to watches collection with **_your microsevice name_** and *registerderegister.sh* handler.
 You can write your own handler for specific services.
 4. Go to *./nginx folder*.
 Open *app.conf* and add a new upstream with **_your microsevice name_**
     notes: upstream name must be the same as your SERVICE_80_Name, mapping is using those fields.
-5. Go to *./nginx/services folder*. and create a new file with routes for new added microservices.
+5. Go to *./nginx/services folder* and create a new file with routes for new added microservices.
 6. Restart nginx plus and consul container.